Delicious Easy Pork and Leek Stew 🇬🇧

 Pork and leeks stew served with sliced balsamic potato

-I also served it up alongside some special roasted potatoes that added the perfect touch of sweetness to the meal.
+I also served it alongside some special roasted potatoes that added the perfect touch of sweetness to the meal.
 If you’re curious about how to make these delicious potatoes, I’ll be sharing the recipe soon!

 As St. David’s Day approaches, this pork and leek stew offers a perfect way to celebrate Welsh heritage and tradition with a hearty and delicious dish.